-- Produced annual Progress Reports (1995-Present).
-Format was updated in May 2019 using the FHWA guidebook on the CMP. - Conducted Level of Service (LOS) analyses at identified critical intersections and suggested improvement options for consideration (1998-Present).
+- Produced annual Progress Reports.
+(1995-Present) - Conducted Level of Service (LOS) analyses at identified critical intersections and suggested improvement options for consideration.
+(1998-Present) - MassDOT-Highway maintained Park and Ride facility in Berlin on Route 62 at I-495 has been a long-term monitoring location under the region's ongoing CMP effort (1995-Present).
+Four additional MassDOT Park and Ride lots located in Auburn, Millbury, and Sturbridge have also been monitored.
+(2013-Present)

-- MassDOT-Highway maintained Park and Ride facility in Berlin on Route 62 at I-495 has been a long-term monitoring location under the region's ongoing CMP effort (1995-Present).
-Four additional MassDOT Park and Ride lots located in Auburn, Millbury, and Sturbridge have also been monitored (2013-Present). - Refined the focus roadway network utilizing the 2015 base-year regional Travel Demand Model to identify roadway segments where congestion currently exists or is projected to occur by 2040 (2017). - Compiled inventory of all previously suggested, CMP-derived improvement options accompanied by subsequent development of a CMP "Toolbox" of recognized "Best Practice" roadway improvement procedures aimed at addressing identified congestion in the planning region (2013). - Critical intersection monitoring efforts to measure traffic growth, to suggest improvement options and/or assess improvement project effectiveness (Ongoing). - Traffic Bottleneck Reduction Program Progress Report (2011 & 2013).
-Bottleneck analysis now included in the annual CMP report (2014-Present). - Collected bicycle and pedestrian data at all TMC intersections (2016-Present) - Studied on-time performance for the WRTA fixed-route buses to help determine where congestion is occurring (2018-Present). - Studied Access to Jobs data to determine how congestion affects access to jobs (2020). - Used data from the National Performance Management Research Data Set (NPMRDS) and its vehicle probe-based travel time data to determine travel time reliability in the region (2020-Present).
+- Refined the focus roadway network utilizing the 2020 base-year regional Travel Demand Model to identify roadway segments where congestion currently exists or is projected to occur by 2050.
+(2023) - Compiled inventory of all previously suggested, CMP-derived improvement options accompanied by subsequent development of a CMP "Toolbox" of recognized "Best Practice" roadway improvement procedures aimed at addressing identified congestion in the planning region.
+(2013) - Critical intersection monitoring efforts to measure traffic growth to suggest improvement options and/or assess improvement project effectiveness.
+(Ongoing) - Traffic Bottleneck Reduction Program Progress Report (2011 & 2013).
+Bottleneck analysis that is now included in the annual CMP report.
+(2014-Present) - Collected bicycle and pedestrian data at all TMC intersections.
+(2016-Present) - Studied on-time performance for the WRTA fixed-route buses to help determine where congestion is occurring.
+(2018-Present) - Studied Access to Jobs data to determine how congestion affects access to jobs.
+(2020) - Used data from the National Performance Management Research Data Set (NPMRDS) and its vehicle probe-based travel time data to determine travel time reliability in the region.
+(2020-Present)

-CMRPC's responsibilities for the FFY 2023 program year will include, but are not necessarily limited to, the following:
+CMRPC's responsibilities for the FFY 2024 program year will include, but are not necessarily limited to, the following: